-All graduate and post-baccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
-Those who do not possess a bachelor’s degree from a postsecondary institution where English is the principal language of instruction must provide proof of English language proficient by receiving a qualifying score on the Test of English as a Foreign Language (TOEFL), Pearson Test of English Academic (PTE Academic), or the International English Language Testing Systems (IELTS).
+All graduate and postbaccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English must demonstrate competence in English.
+Those who do not possess a bachelor’s degree from a postsecondary institution where English is the principal language of instruction must provide proof of English language proficiency by receiving a qualifying score on the Test of English as a Foreign Language (TOEFL), Pearson Test of English Academic (PTE Academic), or the International English Language Testing Systems (IELTS).

-CSU, Chico interprets “where English is the principal language of instruction” to mean that a school is located in a country where English is the native language (the daily medium of communication of the majority of residents is English), and that the students received academic instruction in all subjects (except foreign language courses) at all levels of education in English.
+Chico State interprets “where English is the principal language of instruction” to mean that a school is located in a country where English is the native language (the daily medium of communication of the majority of residents is English), and that the students received academic instruction in all subjects (except foreign language courses) at all levels of education in English.

 An auditor is a student who enrolls in a course for informational purposes only.
 An auditor attends class sessions regularly but does not participate in the class, take examinations, or receive credit for the course.
 To qualify as an auditor, you must apply for admission (without paying the application processing fee required of credit students) and submit such transcripts as are necessary to show that you hold a baccalaureate.
-In addition, you must obtain permission of the instructor to register as an auditor in any course.
+In addition, you must obtain permission from the instructor to register as an auditor in any course.
 Auditors pay the same registration fees as credit students.